Mid-South Coronavirus Updates and Resources

 Baptist’s Coronavirus Response Plan

-Baptist Hospital has in place the resources and expertise to address the coronavirus outbreak in our region.
+Baptist has the resources and expertise to address the coronavirus outbreak in our region.
 And we want to be your trusted source for information on coronavirus and COVID-19.
-View our Coronavirus Response Plan to see how we’ve prepared for this event, and what we are doing to serve and protect our communities.
+View our Coronavirus Response Plan to see how we’ve prepared for this pandemic, and what we are doing to serve and protect our communities.

 Health Care Provider Resources